-In 2013, the Duke defensive unit was paced by linebackers Kelby Brown and David Helton.
+In 2013, the Duke defensive unit was paced by linebackers Kelby Brown and Helton.
 Brown, a first team All-ACC pick and three-time league player of the week honoree, registered 114 tackles with 11.0 tackles for loss and a pair of interceptions while Helton led the conference in total stops with 133.

 Duke’s linebacking group in 2012 featured a four-man rotation with senior Austin Gamble, sophomores C.J.
 France and Helton and redshirt freshman Kyler Brown.
 The group combined for 203 tackles.